![]() | ![]() | ![]() |

 All countries having or seeking to establish a national Deaf Rugby Union/Association can apply to become a WDR Member and be represented on the WDR General Committee, with each Member permitted to nominate two delegates to the Committee but having a single vote.
 The General Committee is responsible for making all decisions.

-There are currently twenty-four WDR Member countries across Africa, the Americas, Asia, Europe and Oceania including several developing Deaf rugby nations, with a number of additional countries in the process of becoming Members.
+There are currently twenty-five WDR Member countries across Africa, the Americas, Asia, Europe and Oceania including several developing Deaf rugby nations in the process of becoming Members.

 WHY DEAF RUGBY